fmitech/employee-manual/index.md

 ### Housekeeping

+#### Automated Ruby/Gemset switching

 Recall that at the beginning of this section we created a new gemset that would serve to isolate the gems installed and used by this project.
 Indeed, unless you deviated from this guide, the Rails gem and all its dependencies will be currently installed under the `contacts-manager` gemset.
-However, if you were to end your terminal session (i.e. by closing the terminal), you're currently selected gemset will most likely have changed.
+However, if you were to end your terminal session (i.e. by closing the terminal), your currently selected gemset will most likely have changed.
 Give this a try - close the terminal (`cmd + q`) and re-open.
 Navigate back into the `contacts-manager` directory and type

 {% highlight bash %}
 $ rvm gemset list